 Students can graduate with honors from the program if they:

-- Maintain a GPA of 3.5 overall and in departmental courses
+- Maintain a GPA of 3.5 in departmental courses

 - Complete HAA 1950 Honors Thesis with a minimum grade of A- or higher

 - Complete HAA 1951 Honors Thesis Seminar

 NOTE: HAA 1950 can be applied toward the 1000-level requirements for the major.